Perform several operations in a single API call.

 The database returns HTTP 200 OK status and JSON array representing results for the operations requested.

-If an operation fails on a specific objects, operations on other objects will continue.
+If an operation fails on a specific object, operations on other objects will continue.

 The position of the operation result item is the same as the position of the operation description in the request.
 For example: